-After a successful three-year tour from 2017-2019, Iowa History 101 is on course to visit all 99 Iowa counties again by 2022.
+After a successful three-year tour from 2017-2019, Iowa History 101 is on course to visit all 99 Iowa counties again from 2021-2023.
 The exhibition is housed in a bright blue, custom-built Winnebago and is filled with artifacts, including:

 - a Meskwaki cradleboard from the late 1800s, a frame used in combination with a beaded wrap to protect infants

 - knitting needles used by Jane Kirkwood of Iowa City to aid soldiers during the Civil War and World War I

 - a birchbark lunchbox used by a boy in Cerro Gordo county in the 1870s